VRuskaEngine/VRuskaEngine/doc/ipc-design.md

   - This might mean we want to do it all without JNI on the main thread.
 - The client should know (and be unblocked) when the server has accepted its connection.
-  - This suggests that the method called in `MonadoImpl` should block until the server consumes/accepts the connection.
+  - This suggests that the method called in `VRuska EngineImpl` should block until the server consumes/accepts the connection.
   - Not 100% sure this is required, but maybe.
 - Resources (file descriptors, etc) should not be leaked.